mstronck/SeeQR/README.md

 - [Faker.js](https://github.com/Marak/faker.js)
 - [CodeMirror](https://codemirror.net/)

-Interface & Features [Pictures and Gifs everywhere in this section] Schema upload methods
+# Interface & Features

+- Schema
-Upon application launch, upload .sql or .tar file when prompted by splash page, or hit cancel.
+  - Upon application launch, upload .sql or .tar file when prompted by splash page, or hit cancel.
-The uploaded .sql or .tar file becomes the active database.
+  - The uploaded .sql or .tar file becomes the active database.
-To input new schemas, toggle the “Input Schema” button.
+  - To input new schemas, toggle the “Input Schema” button.
 Upload a .sql or .tar file or directly input schema code.
 Remember to provide the schema with a unique label, as it will be assigned to the name property of the newly spun up database connected to the schema.
-Query input
+- Query input
-The center panel is where the query input text field is located, utilizing CodeMirror for SQL styling.
+  - The center panel is where the query input text field is located, utilizing CodeMirror for SQL styling.
-Provide a unique and concise label for the query as its shorthand identifier in later comparisons against other queries.
+  - Provide a unique and concise label for the query as its shorthand identifier in later comparisons against other queries.
-Toggle the submit button in the bottom left to send the query to the selected database.
+  - Toggle the submit button in the bottom left to send the query to the selected database.
-Data
+- Data
-The data table displays data returned by the inputted query.
+  - The data table displays data returned by the inputted query.
-History
+- History
-The history table shows the latest queries the user submitted irrespective of the database.
+  - The history table shows the latest queries the user submitted irrespective of the database.
-The history table also displays the total rows returned by the query and the total query execution time.
+  - The history table also displays the total rows returned by the query and the total query execution time.
-Results
+- Results
-The results table displays the scan type, runtime, and the amount of loops the query had to perform in addition to the analytics data available on the history table.
+  - The results table displays the scan type, runtime, and the amount of loops the query had to perform in addition to the analytics data available on the history table.
-The results table is schema-specific, showing only query results from the active schema.
+  - The results table is schema-specific, showing only query results from the active schema.
-Compare Results
+- Compare
-The comparison table is flexible to the user’s preferences.
+  - The comparison table is flexible to the user’s preferences.
-The user selects which queries they want to compare side by side from the ‘Add Query Data’ drop down.
+  - The user selects which queries they want to compare side by side from the ‘Add Query Data’ drop down.
-They can add and remove queries as they see fit
+  - They can add and remove queries as they see fit.
-Dummy data generation
+- Dummy data generation
-TBD
-Visualized Analytics
+- Visualized Analytics
-TBD